Improved Receivers for Optical Wireless OFDM: An Information Theoretic Perspective: Introduction

 In this paper, unlike most existing studies on specific designs of improved receivers, we investigate performance limits of improved receivers from an information theoretic perspective.
 In Section II, after introducing ACO-OFDM in the optical intensity channel, we provide comprehensive uncoded error performance comparisons for existing improved receivers, and subsequently raise a series of questions to be answered, which motivate our work.
-In Section III, assuming independent and identically distributed (IID) complex Gaussian inputs, we prove that the maximum achievable information rate of ACO-OFDM is the sum of two terms: (i) the information rate of the conventional receiver, and (ii) a single-letter conditional mutual information characterizing the maximum achievable gain of improved receivers in information rate.
-By asymptotic analysis, we prove that the high-SNR limit of the maximum achievable gain of improved receivers is indeed $3$ dB in electrical SNR, or $1.5$ dB in optical SNR, corresponding to an information rate gain of exactly $1/4$ bits per channel use (c.u.).
+In Section III, assuming independent and identically distributed (IID) complex Gaussian inputs, we prove that the maximum achievable information rate of ACO-OFDM is the sum of two terms: (i) the information rate of the conventional receiver, and (ii) a single-letter conditional mutual information characterizing the maximum achievable gain of improved receivers in information rate.\footnote{In information theory, a single-letter characterization of channel capacity or information rate is a mutual information expression that depends on a single channel input variable and a single channel output variable.
+In contrast to multi-letter characterizations, the single-letter characterization is easy to compute, and it also sheds light on practical coding techniques.
+See [\ref{NIT}, Chapter 4.3] for more discussions.} By asymptotic analysis, we prove that the high-SNR limit of the maximum achievable gain of improved receivers is indeed $3$ dB in electrical SNR, or $1.5$ dB in optical SNR, corresponding to an information rate gain of exactly $1/4$ bits per channel use (c.u.).
 We also show that the low-SNR limit of the maximum achievable gain of improved receivers is approximately $0.67$ dB in optical SNR, or $1.35$ dB in electrical SNR.
 Numerical evaluations of finite-SNR gains demonstrate that improved ACO-OFDM receivers may reduce the gap to capacity significantly, especially at low-to-moderate SNR.
 The residual gap to the capacity of the optical intensity channel is analyzed in Section IV.
 Section V-A extends the information theoretic analyses to practically used constellations such as quadrature amplitude modulation (QAM) and phase-shift keying (PSK).
 Section V-B discusses the performance of the so-called genie receiver, which was employed as a performance upper bound of improved receivers in the literature.
 Section V-C extends our information theoretic analyses to Flip-OFDM and PAM-DMT.
 In Section VI, numerical results on error performance of ACO-OFDM with improved receivers and low-density parity check (LDPC) coded modulation are provided, which demonstrate that the bounds given in Section V-A can be approached to within 1 dB in optical SNR.
 Finally, Section VI provides concluding remarks on our contribution and future study.

 \emph{Notation}: We use $I(X;Y)$ to denote the mutual information between $X$ and $Y$, and $h(\cdot)$ to denote the differential entropy.
 We use $\mathcal I$ to denote the information rate of ACO-OFDM per c.u.
 Notations $\overline{\mathcal I}$ and $\underline{\mathcal I}$ stand for upper and lower bounds of $\mathcal I$, respectively.
 Notations like $\mathcal I_\textrm D$ denotes an information rate under a given input distribution $\textrm D$.
 Channel capacity per c.u. is denoted by $\mathcal C$.
 Frequency domain quantities are denoted by tilde symbols such as $\tilde X$.
 The sign of a real number $a$ is denoted by $\mathrm{sgn}(a)$, where we define $\mathrm{sgn}(0)=1$.
 If the components of $\mathbf A=[A_0,...,A_N]$ are IID random variables, then we use $A$ to denote a random variable with the same distribution as $A_i$.
 We denote the high-SNR asymptotic relationship